yulizhou/leetcode-exercise/README.md

 ## 189. Rotate Array
 There are many ways to solve this.
 Here the reserve way is the most intuitive and simple way, in my opinion, to solve it, with O(1) space.

+## 198. House Robber
+Since our final answer depends on previous selection of houses to rob, we can consider this a dynamic programming problem.
+The status `dp[i]` is the current maximum money robbed.
+The transition function is choosing the maximum among two options: the current ith house and the (i-2)th house or just the (i-1)th house.
+The function is `dp[i] = max(nums[i] + dp[i - 2], dp[i - 1]`.

 ## 217. Contains Duplicate
 Pretty straightfoward.
 We use a hash table (`unordered_map` in C++) to store the element visited in order to obtain a O(n) time and space.